Here are is an in-depth look at Vitamin C for guinea pigs.

 You have several options when supplementing your guinea pig’s diet with Vitamin C. You can use liquid drops, you can use Vitamin C powder, or you can take some Vitamin C tablets and crush them up.

-You should NOT add Vitamin C to your guinea pig’s water, however.
+Ideally, you should NOT add Vitamin C to your guinea pig’s water, however.
 First of all, you don’t know how much he will be ingesting if you do it that way.
 Will he empty one full bottle of water each day?
 Oftentimes, the Vitamin C will change the taste of the water, and as a result, the guinea pig will intentionally drink less water because he doesn’t like the taste of it.
 Secondly, Vitamin C degrades rather quickly in water.
 How quickly?
 Well, that depends on your water.
 If your water contains metal ions, like copper or iron, the rate of degradation is increased markedly

 Furthermore, a study published in Clinical Chemistry showed that when Vitamin C was dissolved in water inside glass and plastic containers, the glass and plastic both helped increase the rate at which Vitamin C degraded (it degraded in less than 24 hours).
 (Clinical Chemistry